TradeIdeasPhilip/riemann-surfaces/README.md

 https://www.trade-ideas.com/home/phil/loops/
 That code doesn’t want to run any more, so I redid it in JavaScript (TypeScript).

 This saved my butt back in grad school.
 I was having trouble in complex analysis class.
-The rest of the students were all math majors, and had a fulltime job.
+The rest of the students were all math majors, and I had a fulltime job.
 But I took one of my professor’s handouts and turned it into an interactive demo and I got a lot of extra credit.

 I still have that handout.
 There were no drawings, no colors, just a page full of numbers.